trichl/TickTagOpenSource/README.md

 * Alternatively software can be flashed with the official Atmel-ICE: https://www.microchip.com/en-us/development-tool/ATATMEL-ICE

 # Flashing the Firmware
+* Flashing should be done before soldering a battery to the tag
-* Connect the TickTag WITHOUT battery to the user interface board
+* Connect the TickTag electronics to the user interface board
 * Double check the jumper locations on the user interface board !!!PHOTO!!!
-* Connect D6 of the Arduino Nano to the UPDI pin of the user interface board (or use an Atmel-ICE instead of Arduino Nano)
+* Connect D6 of the Arduino Nano to the UPDI pin of the user interface board (or use an Atmel-ICE instead of an Arduino Nano)
 * Connect the user interface board to a computer, connect the Arduino Nano to the same computer
 * Slide the UPDI button on the user interface board to ON
 * Go to [TickTagProgramming/avrdude](TickTagProgramming/avrdude), open ScriptWriteFuse.bat with a text editor and enter the COM port of the Arduino Nano on your computer